InkTip

 "Writers are so invested in their own story they don't know what it's about anymore, they can't tell what their own hook is, they make assumptions about their inner world which an outsider can't get or comprehend, they focus on salesmanship and not the hook.

-"A hook is whatever stands out, makes the story different, like a bridezilla who puts a hit out on the best man then has to stop the hit from getting carried out at the wedding, or a vampire who falls in love with a girl and protects her when he really wants to drink the life out of her.
-In 40 year old virgin, the hook is the character.
-Forgetting sarah marshall is a romcom about falling out of love instead of into love, that's the hook.
+"A hook is whatever stands out, makes the story different, like a bridezilla who puts a hit out and the best man then has to stop the hit from getting carried out at the wedding, or a vampire who falls in love with a girl and protects her when he really wants to drain the life out of her.
+In "40 Year Old Virgin," the hook is the character.
+"Forgetting Sarah Marshall" is a romcom about falling out of love instead of into love, that's the hook.
 The hook is what about your story hasn't been done before.
-Like Cowboys vs. Aliens.
-So a hook should be that point in the story distilled into two sentences, and if you can't define what's different about the idea, start coming up with more ideas because you ain't selling the one you got."
+Like Cowboys vs. Aliens (or Indians, or Mother Nature, or any one of a million things that have already been done before).
+So a hook should be that point in the story distilled into one or two sentences, and if you can't define what's different about the idea, start coming up with more ideas."

 Jared Wynn